Lamb shift in muonic helium ion: Summary and conclusion

-1. Numerical value of the parameter $m_e/\mu Z\alpha=0.34$ in muonic helium $(\mu~^4_2He)^+$ is sufficiently large, so the electron vacuum polarization effects play essential role in the interaction operator.
-We have considered the one-loop, two-loop, three-loop VP contributions.
+1. Numerical value of specific parameter $m_e/\mu Z\alpha=0.34$ in muonic helium $(\mu~^4_2He)^+$ is sufficiently large, so the electron vacuum polarization effects play essential role in the interaction operator.
+We have considered one-loop, two-loop and three-loop vacuum polarization contributions.

-2. The nuclear structure effects are expressed in the Lamb shift of muonic helium both in terms of the charge radius of $\alpha$ - particle in the leading and next to leading orders and by means of the charge form factor of the alpha particle in the two-photon exchange amplitudes.
+2. Nuclear structure effects are expressed in the Lamb shift of muonic helium ion both in terms of the charge radius of $\alpha$ - particle in the leading and next to leading orders and by means of the charge form factor of the $\alpha$-particle in two-photon exchange amplitudes.

-3. The estimation of the alpha particle polarizability contribution to the Lamb shift is used from Refs.\cite{JB,Rinker}.
-The nuclear structure and polarizability give the largest theoretical uncertainty in the total value of the Lamb shift $(2P-2S)$.
+3. An estimate of the alpha particle polarizability contribution to the Lamb shift is taken from Refs.\cite{JB,Rinker}.
+Nuclear structure and polarizability effects give the largest theoretical uncertainty in the total value of the Lamb shift $(2P-2S)$.
 For instance, in the leading order $(Z\alpha)^4$ the theoretical error, connected with the uncertainty in the value of the alpha particle charge radius $r_\alpha=1.676(8)~fm$ comprises $\pm 2.8~meV$.
-The total result of this work for the $(2P-2S)$ Lamb shift can be used for the comparison with the future experimental data and determination more precise value of the alpha particle charge radius.
+Corresponding theoretical error of the nuclear polarizability contribution amounts to 0.6 meV \cite{JB,Rinker}.
+Total numerical result of this work for the $(2P-2S)$ Lamb shift can be used for a comparison with the future experimental data and determination more precise value of the alpha particle charge radius.